 ActiveX is a software application development framework Introduced by Microsoft in 1996.
-ActiveX framework was geared towards web application development by combining and adapted version of earlier COM (Component Object Model) with the Object Linking and Embedding Technologies (OLE) which is widely used for downloading contents from the websites.
+The ActiveX framework was geared towards web application development by combining and adapted versions of earlier COM (Component Object Model) with the Object Linking and Embedding Technologies (OLE) which is widely used for downloading content from the websites.

-Although theoretically, ActiveX was created with the intent to work on all the platforms but it is mostly used on window platforms and due to compiled code it is executed mostly with Intel x86 hardware machines.
+Although theoretically, ActiveX was created with the intent to work on all the platforms it is mostly used on window platforms, and due to compiled code, it is executed mostly with Intel x86 hardware machines.